uyuni-project/uyuni/testsuite/docs/idempotency.md

-# Idempotency:
+# Idempotency

-Prerequisites for each minion/Trad-client.
+## Registration

+Each client must be correctly registered (in bootstrapped state) at the beginning of the feature.

+## Base channel

-As a standard status, we require that tradclient and minions have the **base channel assigned**, where the test pkg are.
+As a standard status, we require that traditional clients and Salt minions have the **base channel assigned**.
+The base channel is where the test packages are.

-If you remove a tradclient or minion, **always readd** the base channel, otherwise all pkgs/patches test will fail.
+If you remove a traditional client or minion, **always re-add** the base channel, otherwise all package and patch tests will fail.

+## Other

-For more prerequisites, look at core feature, but this is the only prerequisite for tradclient or minions.
+For more prerequisites, look at the core features.